zhang0jhon/diffusion-4k/README.md

 ## Updates
-[2025/06/03] We release the updated checkpoint [flux_wavelet_v2_sc](https://huggingface.co/zhang0jhon/flux_wavelet_v2_sc) and [Aesthetic-Train-V2](https://huggingface.co/datasets/zhang0jhon/Aesthetic-Train-V2).
+[2025/06/03] We release the updated checkpoint [flux_wavelet_v2_sc](https://huggingface.co/zhang0jhon/flux_wavelet_v2_sc) using SC-VAE and Aesthetic-Train-V2.

-Please refer to our new arxiv paper [Ultra-High-Resolution Image Synthesis: Data, Method and Evaluation](https://arxiv.org/abs/2506.01331).
+Please refer to our new arxiv paper [Ultra-High-Resolution Image Synthesis: Data, Method and Evaluation](https://arxiv.org/abs/2506.01331) for more details.

 The training code of SC-VAE is released at [sc-vae](https://github.com/zhang0jhon/diffusion-4k/tree/main/sc-vae).

+The Aesthetic-Train-V2 training set is released at [huggingface/Aesthetic-Train-V2](https://huggingface.co/datasets/zhang0jhon/Aesthetic-Train-V2).

 ## Introduction